Tazaf/ionicitude/README.md

 });
 ```

 **You must still follow rules #2 et #3.
-Otherwise, your world will not load correctly and you won't know why, because Wikitude does not throw an error if the file does not exists...**
+Otherwise, your world will not load correctly and you won't know why, because Wikitude does not throw an error if the file does not exists** (and I didn't implement a way to check that... yet.)

 In the end, your files organization should look like this:

 ```
-application-root/
+[your app root directory]/
 	...
 	www/
 		...
-		wikitude-worlds/ **Or whatever name you like**
+		wikitude-worlds/ **Or whatever name you set**
 			world-foo/
 				index.html
 				... some other files or folders ...